Covid cases in kids are soaring. In Tennessee, most remain unmasked and unvaccinated.

 Since the start of the pandemic, more than 5.7 million children have been infected, according to the American Academy of Pediatrics.
 More than 540 Americans up to the age of 18 have died, federal data show.

 In August, for the first time in the pandemic, the rate of coronavirus infections among children topped those for adults ages 18 to 64 and seniors, driven by the highly contagious delta variant, according to a Washington Post analysis of Centers for Disease Control and Prevention data.
-In states like Tennessee, where vaccination rates are low, infections among children have skyrocketed.
+In Tennessee, where vaccination rates are low, infections among children skyrocketed in August and September and have declined some in the last two weeks.
 States with high vaccination rates are seeing far fewer pediatric infections.

 In early September, the pediatric caseloads across Tennessee peaked, with 86 children hospitalized, including 21 in intensive care units and 12 on ventilators, state data show.
 So far, 20 children in the state have died of covid-19.

 “It should be zero,” said Diego Hijano, a pediatric infectious disease doctor at St. Jude Children’s Research Hospital in Memphis.
-Hijano blames the lack of willingness to avoid large gatherings, use masks and get vaccinated.
+Hijano blames the lack of willingness to avoid large gatherings, wear masks and get vaccinated.
 “As a community, we’re doing very poorly in taking care of each other,” he said.

 But there is scant leadership among top Tennessee officials to push for such health measures.
-Republican Gov. Bill Lee has blocked mask mandates in schools unless parents can opt out, and local school boards considering them have faced hostile crowds.
+Republican Gov. Bill Lee has blocked mask mandates for schools unless parents can opt out, and local school boards considering them have faced hostile crowds.
 The head of the state’s immunization program said she was fired for promoting vaccinations among teens too vigorously.
 The state public health department is under orders to discuss vaccine availability without promoting the shots for teens, according to an agency official, speaking on the condition of anonymity as she was not authorized to comment publicly.

-In Grundy County and other areas, there are some complaints about the pandemic response.
+Across Grundy County and other areas, there are some complaints about the pandemic response.
 But most people seem to accept the virus will be part of their lives and don’t feel the need to battle it with the tools most public health experts recommend.
-That means missed school days, with schools across the state forced to temporarily closed, and thousands of student cases reported.
+That means missed school days, with schools across the state forced to temporarily close, and thousands of student cases reported.
 It’s not that they don’t know anyone who has had covid-19.
 Almost everybody here does.
 They just don’t believe that masks and vaccines are the solution.

 Cases rise in Grundy County